History of the Queens Zoo

 Early on, the zoo was plagued by poor employee training and the city's severe fiscal crisis during the 1970s.
 In 1979, a little more than ten years after its opening, officials derided the Queens Zoo as a “poor man's zoo” and called attention to the dilapidated condition and underfunding of the zoo.
 A contemporary account of the zoo noted that the aviary had been closed for years, several wolves had been able to evade zookeepers, and the sea lion pool actually was home to only a few beavers.
 The last of the three city-run zoos to be built, it would soon be completely renovated when the New York Zoological Society assumed responsibility of it and the Central Park and Prospect Park zoos.

 The Queens Zoo reopened to the public on June 25, 1992 after a delayed opening because of a shortage of operating funds.
 The second of three city zoos to be renovated and operated by Wildlife Conservation Society, the $16 million reconstruction focused on the zoo's initial strength as a showcase of American wildlife.
 Pathways at the zoo lead visitors to pockets of wild habitats, from the Great Plains to a rocky California coast to a Northeast forest.
 American species on display include American bison, mountain lions, California sea lions, American bald eagles, and Roosevelt elk.
-One of the Queens Zoo's animal celebrities is “Otis,” a coyote rescued from Central Park in 1999 and still a resident there.

 The Aviary at the Queens Zoo